ronaldbosma/mask-query-parameters-in-apim-and-agw/README.md

 # Mask query parameters in Azure API Management and Application Gateway

-> [!IMPORTANT]
-> This template is under construction and not yet fully functional.

 Deploys an Azure API Management service and an Application Gateway with a Web Application Firewall (WAF) to show how to mask query parameters in logging.

 Relevant logs: